People sometimes refer to high blood pressure as a “silent killer” because it rarely causes symptoms until it severely damages a person’s health.

 - kidney disease, including kidney failure

-Usually, there are no symptoms, so many people are unaware that they have high blood pressure until serious health complications occur.
+Usually, there are no symptoms, and many people are unaware that they have high blood pressure until serious health complications occur.

-The only way to assess blood pressure is to get it checked.
+The only way to assess blood pressure is to take a measurement.
 It is important to do so regularly, especially for people who have had readings above the normal range.